Psychology:Interpretive and Speculative Art Posing as Exact Science

 Not that such a tendency is completely nonexistent, and that's how we are often talking about something like "mainstream science", and "alternative", or "progressive" one, which then gets treated as "heresy" is treated in religion.

-However, the question remains of the effectiveness of an applied science like psychology, and the statistics are showing so low rate of success that the above consideration of the science constantly updating itself can't serve as its valid excuse.
+However, the question remains of the effectiveness of an applied study like psychology, and the statistics are showing so low rate of success that the above consideration of the science constantly updating itself can't serve as its valid excuse.

 Academic Pride of an Unreliable Science